 |

-Echinocandins (Anidulafungin, Caspofungin, Micafungin) | - Histamine-related infusion reactions (flushing, rash, pruritus, hypotension, and dyspnea) and thrombophlebitis
+Echinocandins (anidulafungin, caspofungin, micafungin) | - Histamine-related infusion reactions (flushing, rash, pruritus, hypotension, and dyspnea) and thrombophlebitis

-- Abnormal liver enzymes and hepatotoxicity
+- Elevated transaminases and hepatotoxicity

 - Diarrhea, nausea, vomiting, fever, and headache